milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 I now define the data-generating process.
 To keep things simple, suppose *N* = 100 and *M* = 15.
-Further, assume that probability of survival without financing follows a uniform distribution *π*<sub>*i*</sub><sup>*n*</sup> ∼ 𝒰(0, 1), and that survival with a loan is *π*<sub>*i*</sub><sup>*a*</sup> ∼ min \[*π*<sub>*i*</sub><sup>*n*</sup>+𝒰(0,1),1\].
+Further, assume that probability of survival without financing follows a uniform distribution

+*π*<sub>*i*</sub><sup>*n*</sup> ∼ 𝒰(0, 1),

+and that survival with a loan is

+*π*<sub>*i*</sub><sup>*a*</sup> ∼ min \[*π*<sub>*i*</sub><sup>*n*</sup>+𝒰(0,1),1\].

 We can specify this in R as follows.
-Using `simulate` from the `seerrr` package, iterate the data-generating process 100 times (we could do more if we wanted):
+Using `simulate` from the `seerrr` package, we’ll choose iterate the data-generating process 100 times (we could do more if we wanted):

 ``` r
 sim <- simulate(